 - TSU joined the partnership to effectively engage in community outreach program for cancer prevention and to increase undergraduate cancer research.

-- The education core extended cancer research training from the partnership institutions to include medical, doctoral, masters and undergraduate students
+- Funding supported expansion of the education core to include medical, doctoral, masters and undergraduate students.

 - The Partnership continued expansion of the shared resources cores (Clinical Trials, Biostatistics and Bioinformatics, Translational Pathology).